-- 1. Demonstrate the principles of patient advocacy as they follow the course of illness over time for a defined panel of patients - 2.
+- 1. Demonstrate the principles of patient advocacy as they follow the course of illness over time for a defined panel of patients. - 2.
 Apply a broad and holistic perspective to patient's problems, by caring for patients with undifferentiated illness. - 3.
-Participate in effective models of care coordination by participation in multidisciplinary teams, - 4.
-Employ advanced communication skills by learning to engage patients in shared decision making - 5.
+Participate in effective models of care coordination by participation in multidisciplinary teams.

+- 4. Employ advanced communication skills by learning to engage patients in shared decision making. - 5.
 Demonstrate the understanding of use of practice systems to triage, treat and follow up on medical visits. - 6.
-Describe the Chronic Care Model as they demonstrate the appropriate diagnostic approach to chronic illness - 7.
-Apply screening tools, and life style counseling to advance wellness and prevention - 8.
+Describe the Chronic Care Model as they demonstrate the appropriate diagnostic approach to chronic illness. - 7.
+Apply screening tools, and life style counseling to advance wellness and prevention. - 8.
 Demonstrate principles of disease management in common psychiatric conditions in the ambulatory setting. - 9.
-Engage in a systems improvement project by describing the relationship of health care systems to patient well-being. - 10.
-Engage in patient-centered problem solving with other professionals. - 11.
-Perform a community-specific health promotion project.
+Engage in patient-centered problem solving with other professionals. - 10.
+Develop a community-specific health promotion project.